Using an SSL connection v41

 pg_hba.conf file of the database server contains the following entry for connecting from EDB*Plus on the remote host:

-On the remote host where EDB*Plus is to be invoked, the Linux user account named
+On the remote host where EDB*Plus is invoked, the Linux user account named

 user contains the certificate and keystore files in its